thien/distributed.gameshop/README.md

-# distributed.gameshop
+# Game Shop

-A simple Python based Gameshop using Sockets and Distributed Systems
+_A simple Python based Gameshop using Sockets and Distributed Systems_

 To run the program, we'll need to start by initialising `nameserver.py` before running our servers.